Efficient approximation of Jacobian matrices involving a non-uniform fast Fourier transform (NUFFT): Introduction

-As a direct application, we used the proposed Jacobian in learning MRI sampling trajectories via stochastic optimization.
+As a direct application, we used the proposed Jacobian to learn MRI sampling trajectories via stochastic optimization.
 By applying the forward system model and subsequent reconstruction, reconstructed images were simulated from reference images in the training set.
-The similarity between simulated and reference images is the metric for updating the sampling trajectory.
-Notably, the reconstruction here is model-based (including but not limited to least-squares and compressed sensing).
+The similarity between simulated and reference images was the metric for updating the sampling trajectory.
+We used model-based reconstruction methods, such as regularized least-squares and compressed sensing.
 In comparison with previous works using reconstruction neural networks (NN) \cite{pilot,wang:22:bjork-tmi}, such model-based reconstruction methods can be more robust and require less training data.
-Compared to the bilevel optimization approach \cite{sherry:20:lts}, the proposed method is more versatile since it is not limited to smooth and convex regularizers.

-In addition to simple NUFFT-based sensing matrices, we also considered some practical scenarios in MR sampling and reconstruction, including the multi-coil (sensitivity-encoded) \cite{pruessmann_sense_1999} and B\textsubscript{0}-informed system model \cite{sutton:2003:FastIterativeImagea}.
-The derivation also includes the fast Jacobian approximation for Gram and ``data consistency" operations commonly used in iterative reconstruction methods.
+In addition to simple NUFFT-based sensing matrices, we also considered several scenarios in MR sampling and reconstruction, including the multi-coil (sensitivity-encoded) imaging \cite{pruessmann_sense_1999} system models that account for $B_0$ field inhomogeneity \cite{sutton:2003:FastIterativeImagea}.
+The derivation also includes fast Jacobian approximations for Gram and ``data consistency" operations commonly used in iterative reconstruction methods.

 Jacobians with respect to the non-Cartesian sampling pattern are also relevant for tomographic image reconstruction problems with unknown view angles (like cryo-EM) where the view angles must be estimated \cite{zehni:20:jar}.